FACULTY: Berg, Legerski, Minnotte, Pedersen (Graduate Program Director), Staples, and Stofferahn (Chair)

 - Satisfy the School of Graduate Studies’ English Language Proficiency requirements as published in the graduate catalog.

-- Approved status presupposes some undergraduate training in methods of social research, statistics, sociological theory and social psychology with a minimum grade of B in each.
+- Approved status presupposes some undergraduate training in methods of social research, statistics, and sociological theory with a minimum grade of B in each.

-- A minimum of 30 semester credits in a major field, including the credits granted for the thesis and the research leading to the thesis.
+- A minimum of 30 semester credits in a sociology track, including the credits granted for the thesis and the research leading to the thesis.

 - At least one-half of the credits must be at or above the 500-level.